trinsic-id/v2-sdk/samples/oidc-client-verifier/README.md

 # OIDC Client Verifier Sample

-This is a (very WIP) sample that demonstrates the usage of Trinsic's OIDC endpoint to verify a user's credentials in the client.
+This is a simple example which demonstrates the usage of Trinsic's OIDC endpoint to verify a user's credentials in the client.

-Simplicity is an important factor; this uses bare HTML and vanilla JavaScript.

 ## Usage

 This sample uses `parcel` as a barebones webserver.

 On first run, issue `npm install`.

 To host the webserver and access the sample, execute `npm start`.

-## OIDC Endpoint
+## Configuration

-At the moment, this sample operates off of an OIDC endpoint that is running locally -- found in the private Trinsic `server` repository.

-Once the OIDC service has been deployed, this requirement will be removed.
+You will need to modify the following constants in `src/js/app.js`:

+- `TRINSIC_ECOSYSTEM`
+  - Set this to the name of the ecosystem from which you wish to fetch credentials
+- `TRINSIC_SCHEMAS`
+  - Populate this array with schema URLs; only Credentials which use one of these schemas may be fetched.
+  - If using Trinsic Templates, this corresponds to the `schema_uri` value of a template